Joti-Sukheja/Joti-Sukheja/README.md

 ---

 ## 🤝 Let’s Collaborate!
-💡 Passionate about data-driven projects?
+- 💡 Passionate about data-driven projects?
 Let's team up!
-✍️ Open to collaborating on data analysis, visualization, and business intelligence challenges.
+- ✍️ Open to collaborating on data analysis, visualization, and business intelligence challenges.
-🔑 Explore my repositories and reach out if you're looking for someone in data analytics or business intelligence roles.
+- 🔑 Explore my repositories and reach out if you're looking for someone in data analytics or business intelligence roles.

-Thank you for visiting my GitHub profile!
+## Thank you for visiting my GitHub profile!
-📩 Let’s connect: jotisukheja11@gmail.com | LinkedIn
+📩 Let’s connect: jotisukheja11@gmail.com | [Linkedin Profile](www.linkedin.com/in/joti-sukheja-aa85912b7)